swarupmishal/mishal_swarup_spring2017/final/readme.md

 ![alt text](https://github.com/swarupmishal/mishal_swarup_spring2017/blob/master/final/analysis/ana_2/Crime%20Activity%20VS%20Arrests%20from%202012%20-%202017.png)

 Inference:
-- So from the line plot above, truly there has been a decrease in crime activity over the last five years which has lead to fewer arrests.
+- So from the line plot above, truly there has been a decrease in criminal activity over the last five years which has lead to fewer arrests.
 - Also there is a wide gap between arrests and crime activity, about ~ 250,000 difference in crime activity and arrests.
 --------------------------------
 ## Analysis 3